 Extensive laboratory analyses has been conducted on samples collected during the field campaign.

 The data have been collated and are presented in full in this report.
 Details of the analytical methods employed and quality control data are also provided.
-The report will become available mid-2019.

 TASK NAME: HF chemical fate in soils lab study report